Man dies after being put in a chokehold by another rider on New York City subway, officials say. The DA is investigating

+But he apparently fell on hard times in recent years, according to a friend and a relative, finding himself living on the street and struggling with the trauma of losing his mother.

+On Monday, after yelling at passengers on a New York subway train that he was hungry and thirsty and tired of having nothing, Neely was held in a chokehold by another rider and later died.

-Manhattan prosecutors are conducting a "rigorous ongoing investigation" into the death of a man seen in video being put in a chokehold by another rider on the New York subway.
+Manhattan prosecutors were conducting a "rigorous ongoing investigation" into the death of the 30-year-old man seen in a video being held in a chokehold and his arms restrained by another passenger.

 "This is a solemn and serious matter that ended in the tragic loss of Jordan Neely's life," Manhattan District Attorney's Office spokesperson Doug Cohen said in a statement.
 "As part of our rigorous ongoing investigation, we will review the Medical Examiner's report, assess all available video and photo footage, identify and interview as many witnesses as possible, and obtain additional medical records."